jvarga/geonames-for-postgis/README.md

 ```$ /path/to/build_geonames.sh > build_geonames.log 2>&1 ```

-I like to have two terminals open in the same directory (i.e., ~postgres) and view
+I like having two terminals open in same directory (**i.e., ~postgres**) and view
-the log file output as the utility is running using these steps...
+log file output as utility is running...

 **terminal 1**